OVOLO Goes Global With SLH

 This synergy amplifies the diversity and uniqueness of the offerings, creating a one-of-a-kind proposition for travellers seeking bespoke luxury designer experiences across continents.

 Inspired by the hidden laneways and street art that Melbourne is known for, Laneways by Ovolo is the perfect spot to kick off your heels, or slip on some sneakers and hit the cobblestones.
 Guests can experience easy access to all the top landmarks & points of interest in the city: art galleries, shopping, sporting arenas as well as world-class restaurants & bars.
-During your stay, be sure to grab a cocktail or pot of local craft beer at the downstairs Amphlett House - an upbeat bistro-pub with honest fare offering vibrant drinks on tap.
+During your stay, be sure to grab a cocktail or pot of local craft beer at the downstairs Amphlett House an upbeat bistro-pub with honest fare offering vibrant drinks on tap.
+Mamaka By Ovolo Bali, Indonesia

 The issuer is solely responsible for the content of this announcement.